-In the evolving landscape of death care, the traditional 10:00 AM funeral service is no longer the default standard.
-In 2025, after hours funeral services—including evening memorials and "twilight" ceremonies—have become a rapidly growing segment of the industry.
-This shift isn't just about aesthetics; it’s a response to the logistical demands of modern working families and a desire for a more intimate, reflective atmosphere.
+The traditional 10:00 AM funeral service is no longer the only standard.
+After hours funeral services—including evening memorials and "twilight" ceremonies—have become a growing option.
+This shift isn't just about aesthetics; it is a response to the logistical demands of working families and a desire for a more intimate, reflective atmosphere.
 If you are dealing with an immediate need or planning for the future, understanding the timeline and options for after-hours care is essential.

 The Rise of Non-Traditional Memorial Times

-According to the National Funeral Directors Association (NFDA) 2025 report, approximately 58.3% of consumers have now attended a funeral at a non-traditional location or time.
+Industry surveys, including reporting from the National Funeral Directors Association (NFDA), indicate that a large share of consumers have now attended a funeral at a non-traditional location or time.
 This represents a significant departure from the previous decade, where services were almost exclusively held during business hours.

 The driver behind this trend is twofold: accessibility and atmosphere.
 For many families, scheduling a service on a Tuesday morning requires guests to take time off work, which can limit attendance.
 An evening funeral, conversely, allows friends and colleagues to gather after their workday concludes.
 Furthermore, the evening hours provide a natural backdrop for "Celebration of Life" events that feel less like a formal ritual and more like a personal tribute.